aiqin/arrow/docs/arrow_cookbook/arrow_in-depth.rst

 Complex Test Scenarios
 ----------------------

 There are situations where the default arrow controller will not allow you to create the type of test scenario you require.
 If you recall, the default arrow controller assumes the page you load is the page under test.
 To solve this you can use a different arrow controller called *locator*.
 The *locator* controller allows you to navigate to the page under test by allowing you to perform actions such as clicking and typing.
-Further more, default and locator controller only let you test the web application, not CRT app.
-You can use *crt* controller to test the CRT App.
+Further more, default and locator controller only let you test the web application, not hybridApp.
+You can use *hybridApp* controller to test the hybridApp.

 The controller samples can be found `here.